european summer school

 - To build our consortium to offer mutual support and to develop new areas of work

 - To impart new skills that will enable participants of the project to successfully tackle and navigate the complex challenges that their organisations often face

 - To further develop pan-European connections and partnerships to meet identified development needs and to create new Strategic Partnership projects

 - To share good practice and create future opportunities to facilitate European and international partners' learning as a 'receiving' UK consortium.

-This project is co-funded by European Commission within Erasmus+ Programme.
+This project was delivered bettween November 2017 and January 2019 and co-funded by European Commission within Erasmus+ Programme.